Mediemanden/Unity3D-ROS-RL/README.md

 Using a Unity3D package to connect to ROS topics, robots can be simulated in the game-engine with communication to a Reinforcement Learning Algorithm.

 # Prerequisites
 To use the ROS package with Reinforcement Learning, some software is needed to be installed.
-An Nvidia-graphics card with CUDA compatibility is also needed.
+An Nvidia graphics card with CUDA compatibility is recommended, but not needed.
+If such graphics card is not available, tensorflow CPU can be used.

 ## Install ROS Kinetic on Ubuntu machine:
 Follow instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu